 Skip to main content

-Kameleoon’s Data API is a REST API that offers several functionalities, some of which include storing and retrieving data specific to external users and managing offline goal conversions.
-In addition, you can use the Data API to determine whether Kameleoon has received visit events which are being sent either automatically by Kameleoon or by the usage of our Activation API or SDKs methods.
-This article explains how to use the Data API’s GET visit/visitor endpoint to check if given event types have been ingested by Kameleoon.
-This is particularly useful when qa-ing your tracking code.
-We will explain how to do it programmatically for these events:
+Kameleoon’s Data API is a REST API that offers several functionalities, including storing and retrieving data specific to external users and managing offline goal conversions.
+Use the Data API to determine whether Kameleoon has received visit events sent automatically by Kameleoon or through the Activation API or SDK methods.
+This article explains how to use the Data API’s GET visit/visitor endpoint to check if specific event types have been ingested by Kameleoon.
+This verification is particularly useful when testing tracking code.
+The following sections explain how to check these events programmatically:

 Event parameters